What a year.

-The year is over now (thank Christ) and although we have dealt with a lot, we managed to come out the other end.
+The year is over now (thank Christ) and although I have dealt with a lot, I managed to come out the other end.

 As hard as it is to keep optimistic when the chips are down, you need to remember what’s actually important.
 It’s not money, not stuff, not nice houses or fancy cars.
-It’s us.
+It’s you.

 So why am I telling you this?